 What is a creative CV?

-As the name suggests a creative CV is a CV that puts an imaginative spin on the traditional CV format.
+As the name suggests a creative CV is a document that puts an imaginative spin on the traditional CV format.
 Designed to highlight your creative ability, they are usually used to apply for jobs that focus on art, design, VFX and technology.
-For example:
+For example jobs such as:

 However, creative CVs can also be used to apply for roles in industries such as advertising, media and publishing.